sada-kubsad/WhatTheHack/057-AzureRouteServer/Coach/Solution-03.md

 In a later excercise, we will want the closest Region to the Hub and Spoke to have preference over the other.
 Since main Hub and Spoke is in West-US3, create 2 Vnet in different regions one each in West-US2 and East-US2 since
 Make sure no Overlapping Address space is occupied on those two VNETs

-Commands below have been customized from script provided in [sdwancsr.md in the resources folder](../Student/Resources/sdwancsr.md)
+Commands below have been customized from script provided in [sdwancsr.md in the resources folder](../Student/Resources/sdwancsr.md):

+## 1.1 Onprem Site 1:

 ```bash
 # Variables